OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

         // MessageVersion is used for version control. public String MessageVersion { get; set; }

-        // Type of hello event.
+        // Type of the event.
 Valid values are
         // JobStateChange and NotificationEndpointRegistration.
         public String EventType { get; set; }

-        // ETag is used toohelp hello customer detect if
+        // ETag is used to help the customer detect if
-        // hello message is a duplicate of another message previously sent. public String ETag { get; set; }
+        // the message is a duplicate of another message previously sent. public String ETag { get; set; }

-        // Time of occurrence of hello event. public String TimeStamp { get; set; }
+        // Time of occurrence of the event. public String TimeStamp { get; set; }

-        // Collection of values specific toohello event.
+        // Collection of values specific to the event.

-        // For hello JobStateChange event hello values are:
+        // For the JobStateChange event the values are:
-        //     JobId - Id of hello Job that triggered hello notification.
+        //     JobId - Id of the Job that triggered the notification.
-        //     NewState- hello new state of hello Job.
+        //     NewState- The new state of the Job.
 Valid values are:
         //          Scheduled, Processing, Canceling, Cancelled, Error, Finished
-        //     OldState- hello old state of hello Job.
+        //     OldState- The old state of the Job.
 Valid values are:
         //          Scheduled, Processing, Canceling, Cancelled, Error, Finished

-        // For hello NotificationEndpointRegistration event hello values are:
+        // For the NotificationEndpointRegistration event the values are:
-        //     NotificationEndpointId- Id of hello NotificationEndpoint
+        //     NotificationEndpointId- Id of the NotificationEndpoint
-        //          that triggered hello notification.
+        //          that triggered the notification.
-        //     State- hello state of hello Endpoint.
+        //     State- The state of the Endpoint.
         //          Valid values are: Registered and Unregistered.

         public IDictionary<string, object> Properties { get; set; }